What is Debt Relief - An Overview

 Freedom Debt Relief understands that debt relief only works if you match your financial situation with the right program.
 We want to ensure that you know how debt relief works, the different programs, and what kind of debts can be settled.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during November 2024.
-This data highlights the wide range of individuals turning to debt relief.
+We looked at a sample of data from Freedom Debt Relief of people seeking credit card debt relief during November 2024.
+This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

 Personal loan balances – average debt by selected states